-To install What's Best!, run the What's Best! setup program and follow the prompts.
-Following is a description of the screens that will be seen in the setup program.
-The third screen entitled Setup Type will give a choice between a Default or Specified installation.
+The next steps are the same in both options.
+If your computer has a typical configuration, you should be able to simply follow the prompts, clicking "Next."
+For a non-typical configuration, the following is a description of the screens that will be seen in the setup program.
+Note that the screen entitled Setup Type will give a choice between a Default or Specified installation.
 If for some reason you are prompted with a screen not described here, follow the directions on it as it has the latest information available.